allen-munsch/benchmark-django-fastapi/readme.md

-# ASGI python benchmarks
+# Django ASGI python benchmarks ( very rough )

-Feel free to open a PR if there is something missing.
+Feel free to open a PR if there is something missing, or if you'd like to see something tested.

 ### what's this about?